 - ask to see the duty adviser if you don't have an adviser or representative to speak on your behalf

 The court usher is a court officer who deals with the administration of court hearings.
-The usher has a list of all the cases to be heard by the judges that day.
 If you cannot find the usher, ask the person at the court front desk or reception where you can find the usher, where to wait and in which room the hearing takes place.

 The usher decides in what order the cases are heard.
+There are probably other cases scheduled to take place at the same time.
 If there are several cases on the same day, you may have a long wait until your case is called.
-If you don't arrive at court on time, you could miss your hearing.

-At the end of this, the claimant (the person making the claim) is allowed a chance to reply to any points made by the defendant and then end the case.
+At the end of this, the claimant is allowed a chance to reply to any points made by the defendant and then end the case.

 The judge then makes a decision.
-This may be immediate in a straightforward case, but in a complicated case may take days or even weeks.
+This may be immediate in a straightforward case.
+In a complicated case the judge's decision can take days or even weeks.
 The judge should say how long it will take.

 In a possession hearing, the case is dealt with more quickly.
 There is no trial bundle, so you need to pass any documentary evidence to the usher, who hands it to the judge.
 But the procedure is basically the same.

 In court, you should always address the judge.
 Strictly speaking, you should call her or him 'your honour' in the county court, but it is more important to be polite.
 Don't argue with the judge or the other party.
 If you believe the judge has misunderstood your point, you can explain it, without arguing about it.